varnish/Varnish-Book/varnish_book.rst

    ..
 Benefits for others

    The grouping and the query log processing all happens in the ``varnishlog`` API.
-   This means that other programs using this API automatically get grouping and query language.
+   This means that other programs using this API automatically get grouping and query language, just as ``logexpect`` does.
-   For example, ``logexpect`` as we shall see next.
+   See `logexpect`_ to learn more about it.

    .. tip::